aspose-free-consulting/projects/.github/ISSUE_TEMPLATE/free-consulting-project-request.md

 ---
 name: Free Consulting Project Request
-about: 'Request a free consulting project '
+about: Request a free consulting project.
+Do Not report a bug or feature request here.
 title: ''
 labels: ''
 assignees: ''